 During the examination, your dentist would use a periodontal probe to carefully check your teeth to see if there is any evidence of pockets.
-The depth of the pocket would also be measured by the dentist.
-Normally, a pocket is a depth of tissue between your tooth and its gum capable.
-However, it capable of breeding bacteria and the depth of an infected pocket can be about 5 millimeters deep.
+The dentist would also measure the depth of the pocket.
+Normally, a pocket is a depth of tissue between your tooth and its gum.
+However, it can breed bacteria, and an infected pocket’s depth can be about 5 millimeters deep.
 The American Academy of Periodontology (AAP) recommends that everyone should undergo a dental examination at least once a year.
 This will help you to know if you need extra dental treatment or not.

-Normally, the depth of healthy pockets is about 3 millimeters deep or less according to the National Institute of Dental and Craniofacial Research (NIDCR).
-However, in a situation whereby the depth of your pockets are more than 4 to 5 millimeters deep, you need a deep periodontal scaling and root planing procedure.
+The depth of healthy pockets is normally about 3 millimeters deep or less, according to the National Institute of Dental and Craniofacial Research (NIDCR).
+However, you need a deep periodontal scaling and root planing procedure when your pockets are more than 4 to 5 millimeters deep.

 What Is Involved in the Process of Deep Cleaning of Teeth?

 In dentistry, deep teeth cleaning in Houston is also referred to as periodontal scaling and root planing.
 Periodontal scaling involves the elimination of tartar from both your pocket areas and the surface of your teeth.
-Periodontal scaling involves the use of a manual scaling mechanism or safe electrical devices to achieve the desired result.
+Periodontal scaling involves using a manual scaling mechanism or safe electrical devices to achieve the desired result.

-Root planing, on the other hand, involves the use of a scaling tool to eliminate tartars that are present at the teeth roots.
+Root planing, on the other hand, involves using a scaling tool to eliminate tartars at the teeth roots.
 Ideally, periodontal scaling and root planning require at least two dental visits before the procedures can be completed.
 Sometimes, follow-up dental visits may be necessary to confirm that your teeth and gums are healthy and void of infected pockets.

 Caring For Your Periodontal Scaling and Root Planing Procedure

 However, these can only be maintained if you follow healthy oral hygiene practices.
-To achieve this, your dentist may recommend a toothpaste for optimal cleaning.
+To achieve this, your dentist may recommend toothpaste for optimal cleaning.
 In case an additional mouthwash is required, your dentist would recommend an antibacterial mouthwash to prevent a bacterial outbreak in your mouth.
-However, if after the periodontal scaling and root planing procedure, and repeated dental visits up to three months your gum infection or periodontal disease is not reversed, consult your dentist or periodontist as soon as possible for a further treatment plan.
+However, if after the periodontal scaling and root planing procedure and repeated dental visits for up to three months, your gum infection or periodontal disease is not reversed, consult your dentist or periodontist as soon as possible for a further treatment plan.

-Most patients are scared and anxious when they hear a deep dental cleaning procedure, possibly because the procedure involves the use of tools.
-However, teeth cleaning near me is a very simple, non-invasive, and uncomplicated process.
-Some people are also afraid of the process because they are not aware of the individual steps involved in deep dental cleaning near me.
+Most patients are scared and anxious when they hear about a deep dental cleaning procedure, possibly because it involves using tools.
+However, teeth cleaning near me is very simple, non-invasive, and uncomplicated.
+Some people are also afraid of the process because they are unaware of the individual steps involved in deep dental cleaning near me.
 This article will help you to understand the individual steps involved in the deep dental cleaning procedure.
 Hence, you wouldn’t have to undergo unnecessary stress when you need to undergo the process.
 The various steps involve in deep dental cleaning are:

 This is usually the first step in the teeth cleaning near me process.
 Your dentist must physically examine your whole mouth to ascertain that you need a deep dental cleaning.
 A dental mirror and periodontal probe will be used to examine your teeth and gums.
 More so, if any symptom of inflamed gums, gum disease, or any other mouth disease is detected, your dentist must fix these problems before the teeth cleaning near me procedure can proceed.